 What to Bring with you when you apply:

-- Identification & Social Security Cards for Household.
+- Social Security Cards (for entire household)

 - Signed lease/rental agreement